UCF-project/media_tag_editor/readme.md

 ## Usage

+!Important!
+Make sure your node is at least version 6.

 ```
 npm i          # Install dependencies
 npm run build  # Build media-tag and application, creates ./dist with all needed files